 - Put a heaping 1½ to 2 tablespoons of filling in the center of each circle of dough.
 Divide any excess filling evenly among the circles of dough.
 Moisten the edges of a circle with water.
 Fold the dough over the filling.
 Crimp with a fork to seal the edges.
 Cut three slits in the top for steam vents.
 Repeat with the other circles.

-- Bake the pasties on an ungreased cookie sheet for 20 minutes, or until lightly browned.
+- Bake the pasties on your baking sheet for 20 minutes, or until lightly browned.

 - Let cool on the sheet for a minute, and then transfer the pumpkin pasties to a cooling rack.